 When you register and attend to one of our workshops

 If you register for one of our workshops, you will be asked to provide some personal data (name, organisation, email address, dietary requirements) to process your booking to the event and to include your name and organisation in the workshop programme.
 Your name and organisation will be added and displayed in the list of attendees to the event, which will be shared with all workshop participants.
 We may use your email address to send you information about the workshop prior and after the event.
 We use Oracle MySQL as a cloud provider to securely store your information.
 We may share your personal data with other organisations outside Pilots4U with the sole purpose of workshop arrangements in order to provide you with registration badges, catering and access to internet.
 The legal basis for processing your personal data are the legitimate interests of the project (keep records as evidences of activities for our funders, and to keep a register of the number of attendees to the workshops an any special requests they may have).
 The information will be kept during the project and for 5 years after the end of the project as evidences of activities towards our funders.

 We may video record the presentations given during the workshops and therefore, you may appear in some of the videos.
 We will ask your consent to record footage of you and publish it in our website before the event commences.
 As we rely on your consent for processing your data, you have the right to withdraw consent for data processing at any time by contacting email@example.com.
-If the videos are publicly displayed on the website, they will be kept for as long as the website is active; otherwise these will be kept for 5 years after the end of the project as evidences of activities towards our funders.
+If the videos are publicly displayed on the website, they will be kept for as long as the website is active; otherwise these will be kept for 5 years after the project ends as evidences of project activities for our funders.

 Disclosure of your information